Denali Via the West Rib

 Alpine or expedition style?

 As we mentioned, there are generally two ways to attempt the Rib.
-One is to hike out of base camp will all your kit and climb the route expedition style, ferrying loads between camps, while you acclimatize on the route.
+One is to hike out of base camp with all your kit and climb the route expedition style, ferrying loads between camps, while you acclimatize on the route.
 Another style involves ascending the West Buttress route to gain acclimatization and to perhaps put a cache in at the high camp on the Rib.
-The team then descends back to the North East Fork of the Kahiltna at about 7,800 feet to access the route and climb it in alpine style.
+The team then descends back to the North East Fork of the Kahiltna at about 7,800 feet to access the West Rib and climb it in alpine style.
 As briefly discussed above, there are pros and cons to each method, and conditions of the route may ultimately dictate which style we pursue.
 The itinerary below reflects an alpine style attempt.